 Drying is one of the oldest methods of food preservation.
 We can dry foods naturally which are high in fibre, Carbohydrates and low in fat.
-Such method keeps the food in best nutritional value, making them healthy food choices.
+Such a method keeps the food at the best nutritional value, making them healthy food choices.

 The energy input is less than what is needed to freeze or canned.
 And the storage space is minimal compared with that needed for canning jars and freezer containers.

-Vitamin C is destroyed by exposure to heat, although pre-treating foods with lemon, orange or pineapple juice increases Vitamin C content.
+Vitamin C is destroyed by exposure to heat, although pre-treating foods with lemon, orange or pineapple juice increase Vitamin C content.

 When drying food, it is necessary to remove moisture as quickly as possible at a temperature that does not seriously affect the flavor, texture and color of the food.